 The best Medical Elective for me?

-Over the years we have come to understand that different elective students have different prime motivations when deciding to take their elective with us in Peru.
-For some it is to see and participate in health care in a developing country.
-For others it is to immerse themselves in a Spanish speaking country where they can develop their language skills.
+Over the years we have come to understand that different elective students have different objectives when deciding to take their elective with us in Peru.
+For some, it is to see and participate in health care in a developing country.
+For others, it is to immerse themselves in a Spanish speaking country where they can develop their language skills.
 Of course, there are also students who want to discover Peru and South America.
 Most of our participants are looking for a mix of these things.

-In deciding where to go, you first need to know what you want to get from the experience.
+In deciding where to go, you first need to know what you need from the experience.
 Of course, every student is different.
-Nevertheless, there are some guidelines that apply to everyone:
+Nevertheless, some guidelines apply to everyone:

-When travelling abroad the number one priority is safety.
-Before leaving home you can learn a lot about your destination from government websites such as the UK Government foreign travel advice and the US Centers for Desease Control and Prevention
+When traveling abroad the number one priority is safety.
+Before leaving home, you can learn a lot about your destination from government websites such as the UK Government foreign travel advice and the US Centers for Disease Control and Prevention

-Setting up your medical elective with an organization such as The Medical elective Network, ensures that once you arrive at your destination someone will be waiting for you at the airport to take you to good accommodation.
+Setting up your medical elective with an organization such as The Elective Medical Network ensures that once you arrive at your destination someone will be waiting for you at the airport to take you to suitable accommodation.
 You will have English speaking staff 24/7 to provide the guidance you need about dos and don’ts in your new location.
-Your elective provider may also provide you with a cell phone whilst on your elective, transport you to your hospital each day and, of course, provide you with travel insurance.
+Your elective provider may also provide you with a cell phone while on your elective, transport you to your hospital each day and, of course, provide you with travel insurance.

-Arriving at a hospital in a foreign country, can be an intimidating experience.
-If the local hospital and doctors are not helpful in providing the rotation you are looking for it is clearly going to affect your overall experience.
-The best medical elective providers have good relationship with the administrators and doctors at your elective hospital.
+Arriving at a hospital in a foreign country can be an intimidating experience.
+If the local hospital and doctors do not help provide the rotation you are looking for it is going to affect your overall experience.
+The best medical elective providers have a good relationship with the administrators and doctors at your elective hospital.
 Your elective provider should also be there for you if things go wrong during your rotation and changes need to be made.

 Questions to consider

-At The medical Elective Network, program participants have full days beginning with hospital in the mornings and language classes in the afternoons.
+At The Medical Elective Network, program participants have full days beginning with the hospital in the mornings and language classes in the afternoons.
 On weekday evenings students generally eat together, use their gym membership or see some of the city.
-At weekend students often travel together to the mountains to enjoy the Andes or perhaps stay nearer to home at Huanchaco beach.
+At the weekend students often travel together to the mountains to enjoy the Andes or perhaps stay nearer to home at Huanchaco beach.

 Experiencing a new country with new friends is something that will stay with you for life.

 Something that can be overlooked when considering which is the best elective for you is accommodation.
-If you arrange an elective independently you may have hospital accommodation, stay at a hostal or perhaps rent s room with a family.
-Any of these options may work out really well.
-However, it is important to have a real understanding of where you will be staying before you get there.
+If you arrange an elective independently, you may have hospital accommodation, stay at a hostel or perhaps rent a room with a family.
+Any of these options may work out well.
+However, it is vital to have a real understanding of where you will be staying before you get there.

 Are you located in a dangerous area?
 Is the accommodation comfortable?
 Are there shops and restaurants nearby?
-Is transport straightforward to get to hospital each day?
-Are the family caring and experienced in receiving international visitors ?
-An good elective organization will provide you with details of your accommodation before you arrive and this should be in a good location.
+Is transport straightforward to get to the hospital each day?
+Are the family caring and experienced in receiving international visitors?
+A good elective organization will provide you with details of your accommodation before you arrive and this should be in a good location.